toke420/WindowsUpdateTool/README.md

 # WindowsUpdateTool
-An executable use can use for managing various windows updates tasks.
+An executable you can use for managing various windows updates tasks.

 A console based application written in C++ that runs powershell scripts to accomplish the selected tasks.